FabianScheidt/group-meeting-locator/prompts.md

 # Prompts

-This app is 98% created by ChatGPT.
+The initial prototype fot this app was 98% created by ChatGPT.
 Here are the prompts that made it happen:

 > I'm looking to build a web app that helps to find the best location for a group of people to meet, minimizing the overall travel time.
 Can you help me write the code for that?
 >